 Let’s summarize the main test points related to whole life insurance:

-There are several similarities between whole and variable life insurance.
-Both offer coverage throughout the life of the insured person, involve fixed premium payments, and provide a minimum death benefit.
-The primary difference relates to the growth of the death benefit and the cash value over time.
+Variable life insurance shares several features with whole life insurance.
+Both provide coverage for the insured person’s lifetime, typically require fixed premium payments, and provide a minimum death benefit.
+The key difference is how the cash value (and potentially the death benefit) grows over time.

-The separate account provides for the growth of both the death benefit and the cash value over time.
-In the event the separate account performs well, both will grow.
-However, both the death benefit and cash value may decline if the separate account declines in value.
-Variable life insurance contracts typically provide for a minimum guaranteed death benefit, no matter how far the separate account declines, although there usually is no minimum guaranteed cash value.
+Investment performance in the separate account drives the growth of cash value and can also affect the death benefit.
+If the separate account performs well, both may increase.
+If it performs poorly, both may decline.
+Variable life insurance contracts typically provide a minimum guaranteed death benefit even if the separate account declines significantly, but there is usually no minimum guaranteed cash value.

 Let’s summarize the main test points related to variable life insurance:

-There are several similarities between whole and universal life insurance.
-Both offer coverage through the life of the insured person, provide a death benefit, invest cash value in the insurance company’s general account, and neither are considered securities.
-The primary difference relates to premium payments.
+Universal life insurance has several similarities to whole life insurance.
+Both provide lifetime coverage, offer a death benefit, invest cash value in the insurer’s general account, and are not considered securities.
+The main difference is how premiums work.

 Let’s summarize the main test points related to universal life insurance:

-Instead of portions of the premium being invested in the general account, it’s placed into the separate account.
-This is similar to the difference between whole and variable life insurance.
-The policyholder retains control of investing and is subject to investment risk.
-Because the death benefit and cash value are subject to investment risk, there is no guarantee to either’s growth potential.
-In fact, it’s possible (although very unlikely) for the cash value to fall to zero if the investments become worthless.
-However, many universal variable life insurance contracts provide for a minimum guaranteed death benefit.
+Because both the cash value and (potentially) the death benefit depend on investment performance, there’s no guarantee of growth.
+It’s even possible (although very unlikely) for cash value to fall to zero if the investments become worthless.
+However, many universal variable life insurance contracts provide a minimum guaranteed death benefit.

-Similar to variable life insurance, universal variable life insurance is considered a security.
-In fact, any insurance product with the term ‘variable’ in its name can be safely assumed to be a security.
-This makes the product subject to registration, plus the professionals selling this type of product are subject to registration with both securities regulators and insurance regulators.
+Universal variable life insurance is considered a security.
+As a practical test-taking rule, any insurance product with the word variable in its name can be treated as a security.
+That means the product is subject to registration, and the professionals selling it must be registered with both securities regulators and insurance regulators.

 Let’s summarize the main test points related to universal variable life insurance: